 Objects will only be printed during designated hours.
 As a result, approximately 10 hours is the maximum length for any print job.

 The library reserves the right to refuse print jobs that are deemed dangerous or inappropriate.
-This includes (but is not limited to) items under copyright, any items intended to be sold, items to be used for food or drug-related purposes, and any items that could be used as weapons.
+This includes (but is not limited to) items under copyright, any items intended to be sold, items to be used for food or drug-related purposes, and weapons.

 New to 3D Printing?